- What other names is Oregano known by?

 Insufficient Evidence to Rate Effectiveness for...

 - Wound healing.
-Early research suggests that applying an oregano extract to the skin twice daily for up to 14 days can improve skin color, stiffness, and thickness, but does not improve itching, pain, or scars, in people who have had portions of skin removed surgically.
+Early research suggests that applying an oregano extract to the skin twice daily for up to 14 days after a minor skin surgery might reduce the risk of infection and improve scars.

 - Indigestion and bloating.